 Introduction to Events, Activities, Groups and Sections

 Eventene is all about event planning, so let's learn how to create your first Event.
 Events created in Eventene are made up of one or more “Activities”.
 Activities are, just that, different parts of an Event.
 The user can populate each of these Activities with a Group and/or a Section and each Activity can have different Questions and details associated with it.
 Before we can create our Event, though, we'll need to get our guest lists (Groups) set up.

 Please note that the following article is a general guide to creating an Event.
 For specific examples, such as how to create a Dinner Party, please see the section of the Help Center called Example Events.

 Creating a Guest List

 In Eventene a guest list or list of People is called a Group.
-Groups Lists are generally used to invite specific individuals to an Event and/or Activity.
+Groups are generally used to invite specific individuals to Activities.
 Eventene also has lists of roles and Places called Sections.
 Sections can be used in a variety of ways, but for most Events they are used to create Places into which guests will be assigned.

 For your first Event, let's keep things simple and just create a basic Group which we then use to invite guests to the Event.
 To create a new Group, first press the “New Group” button on the Groups page (accessible from the left-hand nav bar).
-You will now have several options of how to create your Group; however, the only option we will need to use right now is "Create Group from Scratch".
+You will now have several options of how to create your Group; however, the only option we will need to use right now is "Create from Scratch".

-After selecting "Create Group from Scratch", enter the Group Name (perhaps "Guests").
+After selecting "Create from Scratch", enter the Group Name (perhaps "Guests").
 Next, you will now be directed to the Group Summary page.
 From here you can edit various details of the new Group.
 For now, let's just add a simple description of the guest list by clicking the pencil icon next to "Description."